martennettelbladt/polyline/README.md

 More info: http://martennettelbladt/polyline

-The .shp file can be edited in an editor like Notepad++ Shapes of the letters are defined as coordinates.
+The .shp file can be edited in an editor like Notepad++.
+Shapes of the letters are defined as coordinates.
-The .shx file is a compiled version of the .shp file To compile an .shp file you need a full version of AutoCAD, use the "Compile" command
+The .shx file is a compiled version of the .shp file.
+To compile an .shp file you need a full version of AutoCAD, use the "Compile" command.

+/Mårten